wjgibson/limitless-automation-possibilities/Documentation/Development.md

 5: Click "Select repository location" to accept the default folder location<br>
 6: Click "Open" on the resulting popup box<br>
 7: Enter the following key combination "`CTRL ~`" (Control tilde)<br>
-8: Enter the following commands<br>
+8: Enter the following commands for the main repository <br>
 9: `npm install` This might take a few minutes as our testing suite is quite large, so don't be alarmed.
 Constant improvements are being made to decrease this loading time<br>
 10: `npm start`<br>
-11: Your computers local internet browser will open to the app
+11: Your computers local internet browser will open to the app<br>
+12: Enter the following commands for the API repository <br>
+13: `npm install` This might take some time.<br>
+14: `node API.js` Starts the API running on the port 3001.

 ## Folder Structure
 Inside the app's folder, there are three sub-folders and some miscellaneous files.